Elevate your food photography with this deliciously creative class.

-In this food photography class, Karl works with celebrated food photographer Anna Pustynnikova to create an eye-catching flying tea image.
-All it takes is a dash of knowledge, a pinch of ingenuity, and a healthy serving of creativity!
+In this food photography class, you’ll learn how to create an eye-catching flying tea image.
+All it takes is a dash of knowledge, a pinch of ingenuity, and a healthy serving of creativity – plus two experienced professional instructors in the form of Karl Taylor and Anna Pustynnikova!

-As Anna and Karl walk you through each stage of the planning, preparation and lighting, you’ll see exactly how they created this explosive image.
-You’ll learn about problem solving and creative thinking, how to control lighting and why fast flash duration is a must when photographing flying objects.
+As Karl and Anna guide you through each stage of the planning, preparation and lighting, you’ll learn how to create your own version of this explosive and exciting photograph.
+You’ll learn about problem solving and creative thinking, how to control lighting and why fast flash duration is crucial when photographing flying objects.

 In this class:

-- See how to use pre-visualisation as part of your planning
+- How to use pre-visualisation as part of your planning

 - How to suspend items for photography